 The "speed multiplier" on the bike computer (see image above) will then change depending on how much faster or slower you are going compared to the original rider.
 While this isn't an important factor, it can be interesting to keep an eye on.
 This will of course vary with your power and how hard the original rider was pushing when filming!

-Note: All group rides, races and events on FulGaz with timed leaderboards are locked into Reactive mode to keep the competition fair.
+A note about group rides: All user-created private group rides, organised races and events on FulGaz with timed leaderboards are locked into Reactive mode to keep the competition fair.